CSCfi/csc-user-guide/docs/accounts/index.md

 ## Getting access

-Each user usually needs a user account and a project to access CSC's services:
+Instructions to get user account and a project to access CSC's services:

 1. [Create a user account](how-to-create-new-user-account.md)
 1. [Create](how-to-create-new-project.md) or